andygrunwald/your-connection-deserves-a-name/oracle/README.md

 rows, err := client.QueryContext(ctx, "SELECT sysdate FROM dual")
 ```

-To see which clients are connected (incl. client information) and executed query statement, you can ask the `v$session` and `v$sqlarea` tables:
+To see which clients are connected (incl. client information) and executed query statements, you can ask the `v$session` and `v$sqlarea` tables:

 ```sql
 SQL> SELECT sess.username, sess.client_identifier, sess.module, sess.action, area.sql_text